kfjahnke/envutil/README.md

 splining algorithm as I use it in lux) - the facets will have 'hard' edges.
 The facet prioritization is also fixed to a simple voronoi-diagram-like mode, more complex schemes like lux' shallow cone/steep pyramid method are not yet available in envutil.
-Image brightness (and vignetting) is not touched either, stacks, masks and cropping aren't supported.
-Nevertheless, the set of PTO parameters which envutil now recognizes should convey a good idea of the fit of an intended stitch - similar to the fast 'live stitch' used for animated sequences in lux.
-I may add more PTO features, but mainly I want the PTO option to introduce facets with extended geometrical information via a file, to avoid overly long and cumbersome parameter lists. envutil parses PTO format 'leniently' - you need to pass an image file name, projection and hfov in the i-lines, but other parameters may or may not be present; if they are not given envutil sets them to zero.
+Image vignetting is not touched either, and for brightness envutil just looks at the Eev values and brightens/darkens accordingly, which is only correct for linear RGB input. stacks aren't yet supported.

-And if the i-line contains fields which envutil does not process, they are simply ignored.
+envutil parses PTO format 'leniently' - you need to pass an image file name, projection and hfov in the i-lines, but other parameters may or may not be present; if they are not given envutil sets them to zero or some other sensible default.
+If the i-line contains fields which envutil does not process, they are simply ignored. envutil also recognizes some extensions to PTO format to help with cropped image input (cropped TIFF is currently not recognized) - see the section for the '--split' argument.

 ## --pto_line LINE          add (trailing) line of PTO code